So, your cat wants to play all the time (like, literally, ALL the time), and you’re running out of games to play.

 But if your cat seems more active and playful than usual, then let’s see 6 possible reasons.

 #1 Your Cat Is Bored

-Do you leave your cat alone all day long?
-Then you shouldn’t be surprised than all your cat wants is to play.
+Do you leave your cat alone all day?
+Then you shouldn’t be surprised that all your cat wants is to play.

 Your feline has probably spent most of the day sleeping and is full of energy when you come home.

 Some cats prefer to have an audience for their crazy stunts.
-Your kitty knows that it amazes you when they run around the house like crazy and that will join the fun.
+Your kitty knows that it amazes you when they run around the house like crazy, and she will join the fun.